Codiekitty.com

 Tangent nobody cares about: I keep accidentally calling the Dark Fountains "Shadow Geysers", but those were the pillars of darkness wreaking havoc on a fantasy world that the hero from the real world had to seal up so they could return home in Magi Nation.
 I'm not accusing Fox of pinching the idea from Magi Nation, if only because I'm probably the only person in the world who even remembers that game, but it's a hell of a coincidence if not especially since "Dark Fountain" and "Shadow Geyser" are synonymous (also, Tony was indirectly responsible for the Shadow Geysers, and I'm pretty sure there was a plot point about how the Shadow Geysers would keep spawning faster and faster until they overran the Moonlands).
 And even if he did nick the idea, so what, good artists steal and all that.

 Fuck it, while we're off course, is it just me or is the Roaring - an apocalyptic "Roar" in which a Knight with a blade infused with the story's big MacGuffin creates a rift into a parallel world from which an overwhelming amount of energy erupts out and consumes the real world and unleashes a bunch of dormant titans - basically the Great Roar of the Astral World with a big scoop of the Rumbling mixed in?
 Although the Rumbling hadn't happened yet when Deltarune Chapter 1 released, and while the Great Roar happened all the way back in 2010...
 I can see the Homestuck community having a thing for uncovering quirky obscure RPGs and Magi Nation being one of the games they dug up.
-Shit, the Mercy aspect of Undertale was inspired by a Japan-only PSX game I had never heard of before called Moon.
+Heck, the Mercy aspect of Undertale was inspired by a Japan-only PSX game I had never heard of before called Moon.
 But while I'm sure Fox is familiar with Attack on Titan even if only through cultural osmosis, I get nosebleed trying to picture him reading Berserk.

 One could also compare the Roaring to Kefka pushing the goddess statues out of alignment and unleashing a torrent of magical energy that rips the world apart and releases monsters that had been imprisoned in the earth for ages like the eight dragons, Doomgaze, and Humbaba, plus waking up the goddesses themselves (amusingly, the GBA translation called them the Warring Triad and "Warring" rhymes with "Roaring").
 Or for a lesser known Final Fantasy, Xande screwing with the Light Crystals, upsetting the balance between light and dark and conjuring the Cloud of Darkness which threatened to consume the World of Light in shadow but I'm getting lost in the weeds now.